LHT082024/LHT082024/README.md

   understand how coding works and how different programs and software interact with each other.

 - Besides coding I spend an enormous amount of time drawing<br/>
-  pictures and comics that theedgy 14 year old I once was would have loved.
+  pictures and comics that the edgy 14 year old I once was would have loved.

 ## What I use
 <picture>